Zachary-Vowles/biosci349flowchart/README.md

 For biosci 349 - microbiology.
-Can and must only use the following tests to identify the following species.
+Must  use the following tests to identify the following species.
 Done in collaboration with Micol.
+Special testing must be done for some particular species like Corynebacterium, and Mycobacteria.
 Aeromonas spp.
 Bacillus cereus
 Bacillus subtilis